sz64/Unity-Music-App/README.md

 ![Main Menu](https://github.com/sz64/Unity-Music-App/blob/master/Main.png)

 ### Piano
-The piano is simple and it covers the range of notes from C to a D in the next octave.
+The piano is simple and it covers the range of notes from C to a E in the next octave.
 ![Piano](https://github.com/sz64/Unity-Music-App/blob/master/Piano.png)

 ### Drum